sarcasmsyl/Projects/README.md

-Projects that I have worked on or created will be hosted here.
+Projects that I'm currently working on or finished.